Kim Hye-soo: 2016–present: Return to television and film

+"Kim Hye-soo's Refugee Diary" was a documentary that aired on KBS1 in September 2017.
+Directed by Park Hye-ryeong, Jang Hyun-ho, and Lee Byung-han, with the script written by Kwon Hyeon-jeong.
+The documentary followed Kim Hye-soo's visits to refugees who had survived near-death experiences in the Mediterranean.
+During her travels in June 2017 to Serbia, Italy, and Greece, which were major refugee destinations, she witnessed the challenges faced by refugees.
+Despite restrictions, the number of refugees, especially children, continued to rise.
+Kim Hye-soo shared vivid stories of their journeys and expressed admiration for their resilience, particularly among children living alone without family or guardians.

 In 2018, Kim starred in the IMF crisis film, Default, alongside Yoo Ah-in.
-She was nominated for Best Actress at 55th Baeksang Arts Awards.
-Then She was cast in the science fiction film Return.
+She was nominated for Best Actress at the 55th Baeksang Arts Awards.
+Then she was cast in the science fiction film Return.

-in June 2019, Kim was confirmed to appear The Day I Died: Unclosed Case, Park Ji-wan's directorial debut.
-The film released on November 12, 2020.
-Kim was nominated at 57th Baeksang Arts Awards in Best Actress Film category.
+in June 2019, Kim signed on to appear in The Day I Died: Unclosed Case, Park Ji-wan's directorial debut.
+The film was released on November 12, 2020.
+Kim was nominated at the 57th Baeksang Arts Awards for the Best Actress in a Film category.

 In 2020, Kim starred in the legal drama Hyena.
-She acted as Lawyer Jung Geum-ja, a true hyena that chases after money and success no matter what it takes.
+She played Jung Geum-ja, a hyena who chased money and success no matter the cost.
 It aired on SBS TV from February 21 to April 11, 2020.
-She was nominated for Best Actress at 56th Baeksang Arts Awards.
+She was nominated for Best Actress at the 56th Baeksang Arts Awards.
+She was honoured with Excellence Award at the 2020 Asia Contents Awards & Global OTT Awards for her performance in Hyena.

-In March 2022, Kim gained international recognition for her lead role as judge Shim Eun-seok in the Netflix series Juvenile Justice as the most popular non-English show for two weeks straight.
-She was nominated for Best Actress at 58th Baeksang Arts Awards.
+In March 2022, Kim gained international recognition for her lead role as judge Shim Eun-seok in the Netflix series Juvenile Justice, the most popular non-English show for two weeks straight.
+She was nominated for Best Actress at the 58th Baeksang Arts Awards.
 The same year she starred in the tvN historical drama Under the Queen's Umbrella as Queen Im Hwa-ryeong.

 Personal life

 Public image and character

-Kim has been a popular Korean sex symbol since she wore a low-cut dress as a Blue Dragon Film Awards host and Best Actress winner in 1993, and was emblematic of the era's sexual revolution.
+Kim has been a popular Korean sex symbol since she wore a low-cut dress as a Blue Dragon Film Awards host and Best Actress winner in 1993, and came to epitomize the era's sexual revolution.